 Kruger Park entry fees – a ticket price must be paid for each and every day you intend to spend in the game reserve.

-This admittance cost goes towards the park’s conservation.
+This admittance fee goes towards the park’s conservation.
 You’ll pay the total rate up front at the entrance gate, for each day you’re booked into the park.